Hani Hanjour: Early 1990s

-Hanjour was the first to arrive in America, much earlier than other hijackers.
-He first came to the United States in 1991 to study English at the University of Arizona's Center for English as a Second Language.
-Hanjour's eldest brother Abdulrahman helped him apply to the eight-week program, and found a room in Tucson, Arizona, for Hanjour near the Islamic Center of Tucson.
-Hanjour arrived for the English language program on October 3, 1991, and stayed until early February 1992, when he returned to Saudi Arabia.
-Hanjour shared a three-bedroom home on the corner of 4th Avenue and 4th Street owned and managed by a father-son team, who made a living renovating and renting rooms to international students and devoting their energies to spreading a born-again Christian influence; Bob, the oldest son, lived in this house and rented the room directly to Hanjour.
-Hanjour was a model housemate; he was extremely respectful of others, apolitical in his points of view, enjoyed his Turkish coffee, and appeared as a nonchalant happy-go-lucky teenager with very weak English-speaking skills.
+Hanjour was the first to arrive in the United States, much earlier than other hijackers.
+He first came to the United States in 1991 to study English for a few months.
+He arrived for the English language program on 3 October 1991, and stayed until early February 1992, when he returned to Saudi Arabia.
 Hanjour claimed that he was interested in being an airplane mechanic and claimed that such a position was considered highly in Saudi Arabia.
-Hanjour participated in morning, noon, and evening prayers at the local mosque.
-As early as Hanjour moved into this house, he was under the constant watch of two "uncles" who would pick him up for the weekends so that he would spend time with them within their circle, thereby minimizing his contact with his American housemates and friends from the university.
-In December 1991 Hanjour informed Bob that he missed Saudi Arabia and would be leaving the United States due to homesickness.
-Hanjour was the only hijacker to visit the United States prior to any intentions for a large-scale attack and was not linked to the Hamburg cell in Germany, which composed of the 3 hijackers who were taking flight lessons to be come pilots.
-He was the first to receive a license out of the 3 other men, most likely due to arriving to the U.S. prior to preparations for the attacks.
+In December 1991 Hanjour informed friends that he missed Saudi Arabia and would be leaving the United States due to homesickness.
+Hanjour was the only hijacker to visit the United States prior to any intentions for a large-scale attack and was not linked to the Hamburg cell in Germany, which composed of the three hijackers who were taking flight lessons to become pilots.
+He was the first to receive a license out of the three other men, most likely due to arriving to the U.S. prior to the preparations for the attacks.

 Over the next five years, Hanjour remained in Saudi Arabia, helping the family manage a lemon and date farm near Ta'if.
 His family often reminded Hanjour that he was getting past the age where he ought to get married and start a family, but Hanjour insisted he wanted to settle down more.
 While in Saudi Arabia, Hanjour applied for a job with Saudi Arabian Airlines, but was turned down due to poor grades.
 The airline told Hanjour they would consider him if he obtained a commercial pilot's license in the United States.